kolide/fleet/docs/infrastructure/faq.md

 ## The UI constantly logs me out with 500 errors, or logs indicate "too many connections".
 How do I fix this?

-This usually results in a mismatched connection limit between the Fleet server and the MySQL server.
+This usually results from a mismatched connection limit between the Fleet server and the MySQL server.
 First [determine how many open connections your MySQL server supports](https://dev.mysql.com/doc/refman/8.0/en/too-many-connections.html).
 Now set the [`--mysql_max_open_conns`](./configuring-the-fleet-binary.md#mysql_max_open_conns) and [`--mysql_max_idle_conns`](./configuring-the-fleet-binary.md#mysql_max_idle_conns) flags appropriately.

 ## How do I monitor a Fleet server?

 Fleet provides a `/healthz` endpoint.
-If you query it with `curl` it will return an HTTP Status code. `200 OK` means everything is alright. `500 Internal Server Error` means Fleet is having trouble communicating with mysql or redis.
+If you query it with `curl` it will return an HTTP Status code. `200 OK` means everything is alright. `500 Internal Server Error` means Fleet is having trouble communicating with MySQL or Redis.
 Check the Fleet logs for additional details.

 The `/metrics` endpoint exposes data ready to be ingested by Prometheus.